zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 ## Summary

 We covered quite a bit of material in this lesson.
 You should now have a firm understanding of ActiveRecord models in Rails.
 ActiveRecord is a powerful tool that enables developers to focus on the logic of their applications while streamlining processes such as connecting to the database, running queries, and much more.

+<p class='util--hide'>View <a href='https://learn.co/lessons/rails-activerecord-models-and-rails-readme'>ActiveRecord Models and Rails</a> on Learn.co and start learning to code for free.</p>